packetchaos/Navi_pro/README.md

  * update - Update local Export Vuln and Asset data.
  * delete - Delete a scan by Scan ID
  * status - Get the latest status by Scan ID
+ * mac - Get the manufacture by Mac Address

 ### Explore the Tenable.io API - 'api'